Beside the Mountain

 To make your own homemade pumpkin puree:

 All you need to do is chop the whole pumpkin into pieces (no bigger than about a baseball).
-Bake chunks of pumpkin on a cookie sheet in the oven (375 degrees) for 45 minutes to 1 hour until it is soft.
+Bake chunks of pumpkin on a cookie sheet in the oven (375°F) for 45 minutes to 1 hour until it is soft.

 Remove the pumpkin seeds from the cooked pumpkin (you can use these for something else or throw them out).
-Remove the pumpkin flesh from the pumpkin skin and place the orange flesh in a food processor, blend until smooth.
-If you want it thicker you can strain the pumpkin puree.
+Remove the pumpkin flesh from the pumpkin skin and place the orange flesh in a food processor.
+Blend until smooth.
+If you want a thicker pumpkin puree, you can strain the pumpkin puree.
 This pumpkin puree freezes well.

 How long does pumpkin puree last in the fridge?